VirgileHenry/nerf/README.md

 }
 ```

-Let's start with the draw function.
+We'll start with the draw function.
 All we need to draw is the text.
 However, we'll add a background color to make it more visible.
-As we keep a reference to the text widget, we can't have it be a child of our background: widgets have a unique owner.
+As we kept a reference to the text widget, we can't have it be a child of our background: widgets have a unique owner, and the text is either a child of our counter or a child of a background.
 We will draw our background behind the button, which is a widget that does not get drawn, and only have a behaviour.
 Therefore, we will draw the button and the text.

 ```rust
 fn draw(&self, canvas: &mut Canvas, rect: softbuffer::Rect) {